jbloxsome/odds-matcher/README.md

 # Odds Matcher
 ## Running in dev
 1. Install Docker
-2. Get an API key from https://the-odds-api.com/
+2. Get an API key from https://oddsjam.com/
-3. Create a .env file and add the following environment variable: THE_ODDS_API_KEY=YOUR_API_KEY
+3. Create a .env file and add the following environment variable: ODDSJAM_API_KEY=YOUR_API_KEY
 3. Start the services:
 ```
 docker-compose up